 Talent Development and Engagement

 Attracting and developing employees with the right skills and aptitudes remains a constant priority for our organization and the companies in which we invest.
-We believe that to meet our business goals we must continue to attract and retain the most talented people through progressive development and performance reward programs.
+We believe that to meet our business goals we must continue to attract and retain the most talented people through continuous learning and performance reward programs.

 The quality and depth of our management teams, advisors and employees – at both the holding company level and within our group companies – has been built over a long time.
 It has always been a key priority and an important factor behind our success in creating long-term shareholder value.